AlaskaAirlines/WebCoreStyleSheets/staticDocs/howToUseFonts.md

 ### Without direct to Webpack

-If you are not using a `build.js` process and have not ejected your Webpack configurations, please do the following:
+If the project is using a `build.js` process and have not ejected your Webpack configurations, please add the following to the project's `package.json` file:

-Install this npm dependency

 ```js
 $ npm i copyfiles -D